Maleyka-gh/Data_augmentation_in_epileptic_seizure_detection_viaCNNs/README.md

 <img src="plots/aug.PNG" alt="overview" width="500"/>
 </div>

-For augmented sample plots via each technique is available under the [Notebook](aug_plots.ipynb)
+For augmented sample plots via each technique is available under the [Notebook](aug_plots.ipynb).

+These methods are applied to the extracted seizure events and the augmentation process transforms the original seizure events to produce new synthetic samples.
+The original seizure samples could contain missing time stamps, and the transformation is applied, including those missing time stamps.
+Following the augmentation, the augmented seizure samples are divided into 10-second windows without any overlap.
+The interpolation of missing values is only performed during windowing after the samples have undergone a transformation in the augmentation process.
+In contrast to the 15% interpolation threshold used in the original data, the interpolation threshold is kept as low as 10% to preserve more real data points of the augmented sample.